andrejjh/WalkEngine/README.md

 ## History
 I developed this code generator in 1996 while working on *IVS* (an early VoD system built on top of *Aperios OS*) at Sony Europe.
+At that time it was mostly used to convert [IDL](https://en.wikipedia.org/wiki/Interface_description_language) into C++ or HTML and to draw [Message Sequence Charts](https://en.wikipedia.org/wiki/Message_sequence_chart) from text.
+*-To be completed-*

 On Aperios OS, read [SONY'S PLAN FOR WORLD RECREATION](https://www.wired.com/1999/11/sony-3/) by David Sheff, 1999.

-*-To be completed-*